Staphylococcus/brain-from-brane/docs/glossary.md

 ## Pattern Realism
 A philosophical perspective that treats matter/energy and information as complementary patterns for understanding the universe.
 It emphasizes that both physical and informational descriptions are valid lenses on reality.

+## Proto-Semantics <a name="proto-semantics"></a>
+An early stage of semantic information processing where simple agents begin to assign basic functional meaning to environmental patterns.
+Environmental patterns acquire rudimentary functional significance for the agent's self-preservation, as structured by its primitive "inside-out lens."

 ## Qualia
 The subjective, qualitative properties of experience; the "what it is like" aspect of consciousness (e.g., the redness of red, the painfulness of pain).